F5Networks/f5-declarative-onboarding/docs/revision-history.rst

         - Date

       * - 1.0
-        - Initial release of F5 Declarative Onboarding documentation
+        - Documentation for the initial release of F5 Declarative Onboarding
         - 11-13-18